 - One-on-one mandatory advising for student athletes and students on academic probation can be made online via TerpEngage.

 Am I able to meet with my career advisor during the semester?

 Yes!
-All career advising appointments will be conducted virtually for the fall 2020 semester .
+All career advising appointments will be conducted virtually for the spring 2021 semester .
 You can make an appointment through your Careers4Terps account.
 Be sure to select “Virtual Appointment” as your location to see full availability.

 Are SPH student groups allowed to meet in-person?

 In-person meetings are allowed, provided you adhere to the University’s safety guidelines.
 This includes wearing a face covering at all times indoors, and staying at least 6 feet apart from others at all times.
 Ensuring that physical distancing guidelines are met significantly reduces the number of people that can safely be in our rooms.Please see additional information about SPH student groups on our Student Engagement page.

 Will any co-curricular activities be held in-person?